 The first step in the Council's methodology is to identify all of the technically feasible potential conservation savings in the region.
-This involves reviewing a wide array of commercially available technologies and practices for which there is documented evidence of electricity savings, accounting for current baseline conditions.
+This involves reviewing a wide array of commercially available technologies and practices for which there is documented evidence of electricity savings, accounting for Although the Council includes much of the universe of measures into the supply curves, not all measures were included due to lack of data during time of supply curve development.
+This does not imply that the missing measures are not viable options for conservation.
+A list of missing measures that may prove to be viable options is provided in Appendix G.

+current baseline conditions.
 For example, measures need to be more efficient than current codes and standards.
-Around 100 conservation measure bundles were evaluated in developing the conservation potential for the Seventh Power Plan and more than 1,600 measure permutations are combined into the conservation supply curves.
-9 This first step also involves determining the number of potential applications in the region for each of these technologies or practices.
+Around 100 conservation measure bundles were evaluated in developing the conservation potential for the Seventh Power Plan and more than1,600 measure permutations are combined into the conservation supply curves.
+10 This first step also involves determining the number of potential applications in the region for each of these technologies or practices.
 For example, electricity savings from high-efficiency water heaters are only "technically feasible" in homes that have, or are forecast to have, electric water heaters.
 Similarly, increasing attic insulation in homes can only produce electricity savings in electrically heated homes that do not already have fully insulated attics.